-- Verify academic information. - Review My Progress for program of study requirements.
+- · Verify academic information. - Review My Progress for program of study requirements.
 This tool personalizes program requirements with the student's coursework and provides a thorough report of an individual student's academic progress.
 Planned courses immediately appear on the My Progress tool.
-Course status is updated at the time of registration and again after course completion. - Students select courses from learning foundations, general education, and program concentration categories for planning. - Create a Timeline checking course descriptions and prerequisites for proper course sequencing and select the semester each course will be taken. - View and change the Timeline. - Register for planned coursework. - Contact assigned Advisor or e-mail advising@pgcc.edu with questions about program requirements or course selection.
+Course status is updated at the time of registration and again after course completion. - Students select courses from learning foundations, general education, and program concentration categories for planning. - Create a Timeline checking course descriptions and prerequisites for proper course sequencing and select the semester each course will be taken. - View and change the Timeline. - Register for planned coursework. - Contact assigned Advisor and make an appointment with or email advising@pgcc.edu with questions about program requirements or course selection.